jamegato/finalproject/README.md

 | Name          | Email             |
 |---------------|-------------------|
 | James Gatonye | jamegato@udel.edu |
+---
 # Game Videos
 - Milestone 1: https://youtu.be/mRY9o0grM6I
 - Milestone 2: https://youtu.be/z4aX2MOs_PU

+---
+# Miner Dance

+---
-# Game Idea
+# Description

-**Miner Dance**: In Miner Dance, the player starts out as a small miner trapped on top of a volcano.
+In Miner Dance, the player starts out as a small miner trapped on top of a volcano.
 The goal is to survive as long as possible and rack up as many points as you grow bigger by consuming food for points.

+## About
+Miner Dance is a game involving a Miner stuck on top of a Volcano, that is tasked with dodging debris that is being shot out of the volcano, collecting coins to try and rack up as many points as possible, using mushrooms to decrease in size to make the game easier, and collecting med kits to increase size and speed so you can dodge more effectively.
+## Game Preview

+---
+## Instructions
+Using W to move left and D to move right respectively dodge the rocks falling down on the screen and collect items using the movement.

+---
 ## Phase 1:
 - [X] Miner Exists: There is a miner on the screen
 - [X] Miner Moves: The miner moves left or right whenever the arrow keys are pressed